UCLA-CS-131/fall-24-website/README.md

 $ bundle exec jekyll serve
 ```

+## A Guide to Weekly Updates

+You can find a detailed guide to running the website [here](https://ucla-cs-131.github.io/handbook/playbooks/update-website/)!

+The gist of it is that you'll need to update several things each week.
+This includes:
+- **the course calendar**: add files to /_modules
+    - each file represents the content for that week
+    - this is where we indicate to students which topics were covered in lecture on any given day
+- **homework page**: found in homeworks.md
+- **LA worksheets page**: found in discussions.md
+- **projects page**: found in projects.md
+    - 3 days after every project is due, we should post the solutions (a link to the github repo)

 ## Licensing and Attribution

 This site is distributed under the [MIT License](https://github.com/UCLA-CS-131/fall-22/blob/main/LICENSE) with the notice deriving from [Kevin Lin](https://kevinl.info/)'s work on [just-the-class](https://kevinl.info/just-the-class/).